Subscribe to updates

 Summary

-The Strategic Planning Committee of Havering Council was scheduled to discuss three significant planning applications for redevelopment across the borough.
-These included proposals for a residential-led scheme at the former Homebase site in Romford, a large-scale affordable housing development at Crowlands Golf Centre, and a mixed-use redevelopment of the former Debenhams store in Romford.
+The Strategic Planning Committee met on Thursday 22 January 2026 to discuss three major development proposals.
+The committee heard presentations and debated plans for a new residential-led neighbourhood at the former Homebase site in Davidson Way, Romford; a large-scale affordable housing development at Crowlands Golf Centre in Crow Lane; and a mixed-use redevelopment of the former Debenhams site in Romford's Market Place.
+No final decisions were made on these pre-application proposals, with further discussions and design refinements anticipated.

 Former Homebase, Davidson Way, Romford